More about the English Lakes

 did detailed field studies at Wrynose and Hardknott.
 The roman road is on a shelf some 75 yards above the present road until the two come together to breast the rise and pass the Three Shire Stone.
 After taking a more gradual descent than the present roasd the romans then ran a straight line to the north of the infant Duddon.
 This 24 foot wide causeway is clearly visible in parallel with the tarmac road.
 After Cockley Beck the romans headed down valley to Black Hall.
 From near the farm it then zig zags up to the head of the pass.
 On the descent to Eskdale the roman route goes straight on when the modern road takes a vertigous sharp turn left.
 The roman route had its own zig zags down from Hardknott fort to just south of Brotherilkeld.
 The roman route from Penrith via a fort at Troutbeck clearly indicates a fort at Keswick, with Castlerigg being an obvious contendor for the site.A roman route went over Whinlatter descending Scales Hill into Lorton.

-Gallery of images from the 2012 archaeological dig at Derventio (Cockermouth)
+Gallery of images from the 2012 archaeological dig at Derventio (Cockermouth) Guidance on the Roman Papcastle.

 Don't forget to see Maryport's